jiraiya78/NXStation/README.md

 Yes.
 The same roms folder structure, media folders, and `gamelist.xml` files work with NXStation.
 Copy your collection layout and art — no separate export step.

 **How do I scrape my library?**
-Connect to Wi-Fi, add your ScreenScraper.fr username and password in Settings, open a game list, and run a single-game or batch scrape from the scrape menu.
+Connect to Wi-Fi, add your ScreenScraper.fr username and password in Settings → **Scraper**, open a game list, and run a single-game or batch scrape from the scrape menu.
 Media is cached locally for offline browsing.
 PDF manuals are optional (off by default in the scrape menu).

+**How does Cloud Save work?**
+Settings → **Cloud Save**: link your Google account, run **Backup Saves to Cloud** manually, or turn on **Auto Cloud Save** to upload after you return from a game (when saves exist and you are online). **Cloud Restore** downloads a Drive backup and merges it into your current RetroArch save folders; a local pre-restore ZIP is kept on SD.
+NXStation cloud backups are separate from RetroArch’s own cloud format.
+Details: [wiki](https://nxstation.com/wiki.html) and `log/cloud.log` on SD.

+**How do playtime analytics work?**
+Open the main carousel **Y** menu → **Personality Metrics** or **Playtime Analytics**.
+Data comes from RetroArch runtime logs when enabled, plus NXStation session tracking for games launched from the library (playtime and launch counts).
+Enable **Save runtime log** in RetroArch for the richest history.

 **How do I update?**
 Settings → **Check for Updates** downloads the latest release over your installed NRO (internet required), or copy a new `NXStation.nro` manually to the same path.
 Settings and data on the SD card are kept.